|Guide||♦||33 Triplogs||1 Topic|

 The area has numerous stumps with old fire scars at their bases; evidence of past fire activity.
 However, fire has been absent from most of the mountain for a very long time.
-Consequently, white fir (abies concolor) is rather abundant.
+Consequently, white fir (abies concolor) is relatively abundant.
 The large ones are impressive, but there are numerous thickets of fir reproduction.
 Some of these areas block the view at the top of the mountain.
 You can't see any peaks from the trail.
 The best views are through the trees at elevations under 8,000' and of Mormon Lake.
-Its not bad, but I like to look at the volcanic peaks up towards Flagstaff.
-Just after the trail meets FR 648 I went off to the northwest and found a small opening through which I could see Kendrick, and the San Fransisco Peaks complex.
+It's not bad, but I like to look at the volcanic peaks up towards Flagstaff.
+Just after the trail meets FR 648, I went off to the northwest and found a small opening through which I could see Kendrick and the San Fransisco Peaks complex.

 This trail to the top of 8,449 foot Mormon Mountain climbs gradually through a forest of ponderosa pine, mixed conifers, and aspen.
 At a number of places along the route openings in the forest canopy provide long distance views of Mormon Lake and the grassy flats and forest-covered hills that surround it.

 The trail begins at the rear of the group-camp area of Dairy Springs Campground, which is located just west of the road that borders Mormon Lake s eastern shore.
 For a short distance after leaving the trailhead, Mormon Mountain Trail shares the path with the self-guided nature trail that skirts the campground.
 The mountain trail then branches off on its own to complete the 1,500 foot climb.
 As the trail nears the top of Mormon Mountain it joins a primitive road (FR 648) which leads to the summit and good views of Mormon Lake and the San Francisco Peaks.